 It will take different ferns a different amount of time to reach this stage, but for me, after a few weeks for three different species of fern, a fine green mossy surface has started to emerge.
 The spores are starting to grow into the prothallus.
 I will keep these trays covered outside in shade until spring now (I sowed them in late-August / late-summer in the UK).

-STEP SIX: come back soon!
+STEP EIGHT: come back soon!